heilybestre/counter-app-reactjs/README.md

 # Counter App using React JS

-This is simple counter application that can do the following:
+This is a simple counter application that can do the following:
 * Add a named counter to a list of counters
 * Increment any of the counters
 * Decrement any of the counters